HD 219134: Host star

+This star has a magnitude 9.4 optical companion.
+The high proper motion of HD 219134 means that the separation of the companion changed from 102.3 " in 1852 to 271.6 " in 2002.
+The companion is a subgiant over fifty times further away than HD 219134.

 Planetary system

-HD 219134 has a system of six known exoplanets.
-The innermost planet, HD 219134 b, is a rocky super-Earth based on size (1.6 times the size of Earth), and density (6.4 grams per cubic cm).
+HD 219134 has a system of at least five known exoplanets.
+The innermost planet, HD 219134 b, is a rocky super-Earth based on size (1.6 Earth radii), and density (6.4 grams per cubic cm).
 This and three additional exoplanets; one super-Earth (designated c and later found to be rocky as well), one Neptunian world (d), and one Jovian world (e); were deduced using HARPS-N radial velocity data by Motalebi et al. in 2015.
 Two months later, Vogt et al. published a paper on this system which found a 6-planet solution, with planets b, c & d corresponding to those in Motalebi et al., f & g being new planets, and h corresponding to Motalebi's e but with different, and more accurate, estimated parameters.

 A number of independent studies have been done regarding the planetary system of HD 219134, with some of their results conflicting with each other.
 As of March 2017, the star is known to have at least 5 planets, with two of them (HD 219134 b and c) known to be transiting, rocky super-Earths.
 While a 2016 study suggested that the radial velocity signal corresponding to planet f might be caused by stellar activity, it has been confirmed by subsequent studies in 2017 and 2021.
-Planet g has not been reported by subsequent studies, and a 2020 study did not find evidence of its claimed 94-day period, but instead found a period of 192 days.
+Planet g, with a 94-day period, has not been detected by subsequent studies, but some studies have found evidence of a 192-day signal which may be the true period of planet g.
+However, the planetary nature of this signal is unconfirmed.

-Habitable Zone
+Habitable zone

 The conservative habitable zone (CHZ) of HD 219134 is estimated to extend from 0.516 to 0.948 AU.
-None of the planets orbiting the star are confirmed to orbit inside the habitable zone.
+As of 2024, none of the planets orbiting the star are confirmed to orbit inside the habitable zone.
 The planet candidate HD 219134 g may orbit slightly interior to the inner edge of the habitable zone based on its initially published parameters, or may orbit within the habitable zone based on a more recent estimated orbital period of 192 days and semi-major axis of 0.603 AU.
-This planet is significantly more massive than Earth and therefore it likely retains a dense atmosphere, comparable to the Solar System's ice giants.
+This planet is significantly more massive than Earth and therefore it likely retains a dense atmosphere, comparable to the Solar System's ice giants (see Mini-Neptune).